OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 try:

-# Establish plain socket connection
+# Establish a regular socket connection

 with socket.create_connection((server, port)) as sock:

-# Wrap the plain socket into an SSL socket
+# Wrap the socket with SSL

 with context.wrap_socket(sock, server_hostname=server) as ssock: